-On October 23, 2020, NSTAR filed a Preliminary Agreement for Design, Engineering and Construction services (the "D&E Agreement") between itself and Ocean State Power.
+On December 11, 2020, the FERC accepted a Preliminary Agreement for Design, Engineering and Construction services (the "D&E Agreement") between NSTAR and Ocean State Power, effective October 23, 2020.
 The D&E Agreement sets forth the terms and conditions under which NSTAR will undertake preliminary design and engineering activities to increase the real power capacity of Ocean State Power's large generating facility.
-NSTAR requested that the D&E Agreement be accepted for filing as of the date of filing, or October 23, 2020.
-Comments on this filing were due on or before November 13, 2020; none were filed.
-This matter is pending before the FERC.
+Unless the December 11 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).